This Cadbury Crème Egg Ice Cream is made with melted Cadbury Creme Eggs to create an amazing smooth ice cream.

 So even if I could get it, the flavor combo was not what I wanted.

-So to the drawing board I went.
+To the drawing board I went.

 I decided that I wanted to melt down the Cadbury Eggs and have that be the base so to speak.